bigscience-workshop/data_tooling/ac_dc/README.md

-*Big Science - Automated Classification & Dataset Curation - AC⚡DC*
+## Big Science - Automated Classification & Dataset Curation - AC/DC

 This is the data filtering code for BigScience.